Thillalangadi: Reception

-Whilst a reviewer from Sify.com rated the film as "average" film and added that it is "boring", a reviewer from Behindwoods.com gave 2.5 out of 5, describing the film as an "enjoyable entertainer".
+A reviewer from Sify rated the film as "average" film and added that it is "boring".
 Pavithra Srinivasan from Rediff.com cited the film as a "ridiculous pot-boiler" and criticised Jeyam Ravi's lacking punch and wafer-thin story line, giving the film a mere 1.5 out of 5.
-A critic from Times of India also criticised the film saying that it "lacks that light touch needed to carry off the candyfloss content" as well as Jayam Ravi's performance describing his character as "a ham of what is simply a ridiculously featherweight character".
+A critic from The Times of India also criticised the film saying that it "lacks that light touch needed to carry off the candyfloss content" as well as Jayam Ravi's performance describing his character as "a ham of what is simply a ridiculously featherweight character".
 A critic from Chennai Online said "the film somehow manages to entertain with comedy elements".